Weir Here – The Best of Bob Weir: Production and critical reception

 The album was compiled by Hybrid Recordings, with final approval by Weir.
 It is currently out of print.
 The cover art is by Alton Kelley with liner notes by Grateful Dead publicist Dennis McNally.
 The title refers to the focus being on Weir, "speaking up" as the Dead's "secondary" guitarist, and is a pun on "we're here", a reference to the existential element of attending a live Grateful Dead concert (and in general).

 In the album's press release, Andrew Clarke of The Independent called Bob Weir "arguably rock's greatest, if most eccentric, rhythm guitarist."
 Joel Selvin of the San Francisco Chronicle said, "No major rock star's solo career has ever received less attention than Weir's."
 He said the album "[shines] some light on Weir's long-term (albeit secondary) solo career", and that "he can let other musicians pick out the material he sings.
 He doesn't care about that.
 He is the rarest of musical animals – a hands-off bandleader.
-It hasn't exactly been a bell-ringing, million-selling solo career, but underachiever Weir has never gotten his due for some genuine high points and a whole lot of good music under his own brand."
+It hasn't exactly been a bell-ringing, million-selling solo career.
+Still, underachiever Weir has never gotten his due for some genuine high points and a whole lot of good music under his own brand."